moeinrahimi/nestjs-template/README.md

 - **Naming Convention**: camelCase for files,variables and PascalCase for class names
 - **Module Convention**: naming module directory must be singular
 - **Types over Interfaces**: Prefer using Types wherever possible.
-Use Interfaces only when necessary liken when using generics.
+Use Interfaces only when necessary liken when using
+- **Husky is Enabled**: before commits add to git husky runs linter and prettifier to make sure all standards are achieved generics.
 - **File Naming**: File names should be descriptive of their content.
 For example:
   - `user.type.ts`: Contains types related to the user.